[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Anagitos

-The first known successful anagathic drug, Anagitos was developed by a team of Solomani researchers on Arizona Sky (Aldebaran 1207) in 53 Im.
-There is some evidence to suggest that anagathics were in use prior to the Long Night, but Anagitos is the first recorded.
+The first recorded successful anagathic drug, Anagitos was developed by a team of Solomani researchers on Arizona Sky (Aldebaran 1207) in 53 Im.
+There is some evidence to suggest that anagathics were in use prior to the Long Night, however.

-This inconvenient and unpredictable drug should have fallen into disuse with the development of improved forms, but it still remains in use, especially in Solomani space, to this day.
-It is the cheapest and easiest to produce, by far of all the anagathic drugs available.
+Inconvenient and unpredictable, Anagitos should have fallen into disuse with the development of improved forms, but use continues, especially in Solomani space, to this day.
+It is the cheapest and easiest to produce of all the anagathic drugs available.
 This most likely accounts for its continued use.

 Anatox